 Sweet sodas and diet desserts alike get their taste from Ingredion's ingredients.
-The company (formerly Corn Products International) makes food ingredients and industrial products from corn and other starch-based raw materials.
-Its customers include food, beverage, brewing, and pharmaceutical companies.
-More than 40% of sales come from sweeteners, including high-fructose corn syrup, which is used by just about every beverage maker and a good many food companies, to sweeten their products.
+The company makes food ingredients and industrial products from corn and other starch-based raw materials.
+It serve 60 markets, including food, beverage, brewing, and pharmaceutical companies.
+About 40% of sales come from sweeteners, including high-fructose corn syrup, which has been used by beverage makers and food companies, to sweeten their products.
 Ingredion gets a lot more out of kernel, also producing corn starch (a thickener for processed foods), corn oil, and corn gluten (for animal feed).
 Ingredion operates manufacturing plants throughout Africa, Asia, Europe, and North and South America.
 Most sales are in North America.

-North America (Canada, Mexico, and the US) is Ingredion's largest market, accounting for more than half of the firm's $6.8 billion in 2012 sales.
-South America contributes about 22% of sales, followed by the Asia Pacific region (13%), and Europe, the Middle East and Africa (8%).
+North America (Canada, Mexico, and the US) is Ingredion's largest market, accounting for about 60% of the firm's 2015 sales.
+South America contributes about 18% of sales, followed by the Asia Pacific region (13%), and Europe, the Middle East, and Africa (9%).

 Mergers and Acquisitions

 ., a maker of carbohydrate-based specialty starches used by the paper, packaging, and food industries, for $19 per share in cash.
 The deal was valued at around $340 million and extended Ingredion's core offerings and geographical footprint; Penford has offices and plants in Colorado, Idaho, Iowa, Pennsylvania, South Carolina, Washington, and Wisconsin.